TickTeam/guide-tt/android_app/how_should_i_do_if_i_still_cant_use_premium_features_after_i_purchase_ticktick.md

 1.Open TickTick on your android device, and slide the screen to the right.

-2.Tap your name in the upper left hand corner to enter account details.
+2.Tap your avatar in the upper left hand corner to enter account details.

-3.Tap "Restore" at the bottom.
+3.Tap"My Pro" and then tap “Restore” at the bottom of of the new page.

 If “Restore” doesn't work, please do not hesitate to contact us: support@ticktick.com